MuseSystems/musebms/documentation/book/content/en/theory/prerequisite_understanding/business-systems-defined.md

 ## Deeper Purpose

-Looking behind the business activities of a typical company, a business system's features can be reduced to three principle activities or functional areas of concern:
+Looking beyond the individual features that are offered by typical business systems, such systems can be reduced to three principle activities or functional areas of concern:

 ### Accounting

-The accounting function is geared towards reporting on the financial outcomes of the business's activities, ensuring that those activities were conducted in accordance with the company's policies, and are recorded accurately.
+The accounting function is geared toward reporting on the financial outcomes of the business's activities, ensuring that those activities were conducted in accordance with the company's policies, and are recorded accurately.

-The primary product of the accounting function are the corporate financial statements prepared for investors, lending institutions, and regulatory/taxing authorities.
+The primary product of the accounting function is the corporate financial statements prepared for investors, lending institutions, and regulatory/taxing authorities.
 To ensure that financial statements are accurate, and to limit risks to the business, controls are established regarding which members of staff may conduct business on behalf of the company and dictate the standards to which business transactions are recorded.
 Finally, reconciliation and audits of the business records and financial statements are conducted to find errors or unauthorized transactions.

 Importantly, this is the domain of financial accounting were the accurate recording and reporting of information is done under the auspices of the professional accounting standards (i.e. the [Generally Accepted Accounting Principles](https://www.fasb.org/standards) or the [International Financial Reporting Standards](https://www.ifrs.org/issued-standards/list-of-standards/)) or according to the rules of the pertinent regulatory or taxing authorities.